appsmithorg/appsmith-docs/website/docs/reference/widgets/menu/README.md

 Reference properties are properties that are not available in the property pane but can be accessed using the dot operator in other widgets or JavaScript functions.
 They provide additional information or allow interaction with the widget programmatically.
 For instance, to get the visibility status, you can use `MenuButton1.isVisible`.

 #### Label

+The Label property is a group of customizable settings that define the main text displayed on the widget.

 <dd>
 Returns the value of the label associated with the widget.